 - Jesus Christ, who in his human nature was made perfect through his suffering, leads us to salvation.

 - In his divine nature, he is infinitely greater than all the angels, but he took on human nature and so, for a little while, was less than an angel.
 He did this so he could die for us.

-- Since all human beings come from the hand of God and Christ, as man, had a true human nature, we and he (as man) have a common origin as children of God.
+- Since all human beings come from the hand of God, and since Christ, as man, had a true human nature, we and he (as man) have a common origin as children of God.
 He is our brother.
 Christ offered himself for God’s children.
 He makes us holy and we are being made holy by our free actions in cooperation with his grace.